Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Appendix: A comparison of effective actions

 where $E_{4}$ is the standard Gauss-Bonnet term $R^{2}-4R_{\mu\nu}R^{\mu\nu}+R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$.
 The coefficients have a logarithmic running behavior with $c_{1}\sim\lambda_{1}\ln(\bar{r}_{h}^{2}\Lambda^{2})$ and $c_{2}\sim\lambda_{2}\ln(\bar{r}_{h}^{2}\Lambda^{2})$, where $\Lambda$ is the UV cutoff.

-Apparently, the two effective actions \eqref{EFTaction2} and \eqref{ceaction} seem nearly identical.
-This is not curious since they ultimately describe the same physical phenomena of loop effects.
-Nevertheless, in eq.\eqref{ceaction}, $c_2$ appears to be a constant, which may lead to potential confusions.
-We remind that $c_{2}$ contains the black hole parameter.
-Therefore, $c_{2}$ needs to be uplifted as an operator similar to the form in eq.\eqref{EFTaction2}, when discussing any issues involving back-reactions to the black hole metric.
-Since the present calculations are carried out based on the unperturbed RN black hole, this does not cause differences in obtaining the results.
-But it can easily give rise to conceptual problems when interpreting these results.
+Apparently, after our manipulation of basis choices and field redefinition, the two effective actions \eqref{EFTaction2} and \eqref{ceaction} appear nearly identical.
+This is not surprising since they ultimately describe the same physical phenomenon of loop effects.
+However, the main difference is that, in action \eqref{ceaction}, the coefficient $c_{2}\sim\lambda_{2}\ln(\bar{r}_{h}^{2}\Lambda^{2})$ explicitly contains a black hole parameter $\bar{r}_h$ and is simply treated as a constant in that formalism.
+Thus, it is only applicable for extracting information from a fixed black hole metric, i.e., the extremal RN case in the present context.
+However, for any issues involving variations away from the given black hole metric (for example, a self-consistent analysis of the first law of thermodynamics linking neighboring black hole solutions), this approach can easily give rise to conceptual problems when interpreting the results.

-Firstly, it might be tempting to consider the second term of eq.\eqref{ceaction} as a total-derivative term and completely overlook it during the analysis \cite{Arkani-Hamed:2021ajd,Bittar:2024xuc}.
-If doing this, one can still obtain the required super-extremality of WGC but would not find the other side of the story, namely, the logarithmic corrections to the black hole entropy.
-Secondly, one might explain the absence of $c_2$ (equivaletnly $\lambda_2$) in eq.\eqref{smarrreg} by arguing that the second term of eq.\eqref{ceaction} is topological and does not affect the equations of motion \cite{Charles:2019qqt}.
-However, since the entropy contains a term $\lambda_{2}\ln(\bar{r}_{h}^{2}\mu_{*}^{2})$ for both the non-extremal and extremal cases, the fact is that it is essential for the black hole mass to have a corresponding term $\sim \lambda_{2}\frac{1}{\bar{r}_{h}}$ to maintain the balance; otherwise, the thermodynamic law $dM = TdS+\Phi dq$ cannot hold.
-This term is not in a logarithmic form, so we did not write it explicitly in eqs.\eqref{massnonE} and \eqref{smarrreg}, but it must be there when examining the complete formula.
+Firstly, the second term of eq.\eqref{ceaction} are often viewed as a total-derivative term and completely overlooked \cite{Arkani-Hamed:2021ajd,Bittar:2024xuc}.
+If doing this, one can still obtain the required super-extremality of WGC (controlled by $\lambda_1$) but would not find the other side of the story, namely, the logarithmic corrections to the black hole entropy (controlled by $\lambda_2$).
+Secondly, one might explain the absence of $\lambda_2$ in eq.\eqref{smarrreg} by arguing that the second term of eq.\eqref{ceaction} is topological and does not affect the equations of motion \cite{Charles:2019qqt}.
+However, since the entropy contains a term $\lambda_{2}\ln(\bar{r}_{h}^{2}\mu_{*}^{2})$ for both the non-extremal and extremal cases, the fact is that it is essential for the black hole mass to have a corresponding term $\sim \lambda_{2}\frac{1}{\bar{r}_{h}}$ to maintain the balance (otherwise, the thermodynamic law $dM = TdS+\Phi dq$ cannot hold).
+This term $ \lambda_{2}\frac{1}{\bar{r}_{h}}$ is not in a logarithmic form, so we did not write it explicitly in eqs.\eqref{massnonE} and \eqref{smarrreg}, but actually there it is when examining the complete formula.
+So one can't simply omit the second term of eq.\eqref{ceaction} by arguing it is topological.
 This indicates that the analysis should be more meticulous than initially anticipated.